The 13th Floor Elevators: Musical style

 The band's sound has been described as "offbeat spiritualism with crude R&B." During the initial months of their existence as a band, the electric guitars used both by Roky Erickson and Stacy Sutherland were Gibson ES-330s.
 Sutherland's pioneering use of reverb and echo, and bluesy, acid-drenched guitar predates such bands as ZZ Top, Butthole Surfers, and the Black Angels.
 According to Billy Gibbons of ZZ Top, in the documentary You're Gonna Miss Me, the guitars were run through Fender Blackface Twin Reverbs, Fender Reverb Units (referred to as a "tube reverb" or "reverb tank"), and Gibson Maestro FZ-1 Fuzz-Tones.

-A special aspect of the Elevators' sound came from Tommy Hall's innovative electric jug.
-The jug, a crock-jug with a microphone held up to it while it was being blown, sounded somewhat like a cross between a minimoog and cuica drum.
-In contrast to traditional musical jug technique, Hall did not blow into the jug to produce a tuba-like sound.
-Instead, he vocalized musical runs into the mouth of the jug, using the jug to create echo and distortion of his voice.
+A special aspect of the Elevators' sound came from Tommy Hall's innovative electric jug, which was a clay whiskey jug.
+In contrast to traditional musical jug technique, Hall did not blow into the jug to produce a low percussive sound.
+Instead, he vocalized musical runs into the mouth of the jug, using the jug to add resonance and reverb to his voice.
 When playing live, he held the microphone up to the mouth of the jug, but when recording the Easter Everywhere album, the recording engineer placed a microphone inside the jug to enhance the sound.

-At Tommy Hall's urging, the band often played their live shows and recorded their albums while under the influence of LSD, and built their lifestyle and music around the psychedelic experience.
-Intellectual and esoteric influences helped shape their work, which shows traces of Gurdjieff, the General Semantics of Alfred Korzybski, the psychedelic philosophy of Timothy Leary, and Tantric meditation.
+At Tommy Hall's urging, the band often played their live shows while under the influence of LSD, though John Ike Walton was the exception as he found he couldn't keep time.
+Intellectual and esoteric influences helped shape their work, which shows traces of Gurdjieff, the General Semantics of Alfred Korzybski, the psychedelic philosophy of Timothy Leary, and Tantra.

 The 13th Floor Elevators are considered to be pioneers of psychedelic rock.
 Mark Deming of AllMusic assessed, "if they weren't [the first true psychedelic rock band], they certainly predated most of the San Francisco bands that gave the sound a global audience."
 Bill Pearis of BrooklynVegan said: "As far as psychedelic music goes, there are Johnny Come Latelies, bandwagoners, and scene-stealers, and then there’s The 13th Floor Elevators."